 In his 2010 article "TGN1412: From Discovery to Disaster", Husain Attarwala of Northeastern University in the US recounts the tragic outcome of the 2006 clinical trial for Theralizumab, an immunomodulatory drug.
-He writes, "After [the] very first infusion of a dose 500 times smaller than that found safe in animal studies, all six human volunteers faced life-threatening conditions involving multiorgan failure for which they were moved to [the] intensive care unit."50 Five of the six participants had to remain hospitalised for three months after the initial dose, while the other was comatose.
+He writes, "After [the] very first infusion of a dose 500 times smaller than that found safe in animal studies, all six human volunteers faced life-threatening conditions involving multiorgan failure for which they were moved to [the] intensive care unit."
+Five of the six participants had to remain hospitalised for three months after the initial dose, while the other was comatose.
 Even six months later, participants suffered from headaches and memory loss.
-One had to have toes and fingers amputated as a result of gangrene.51 Studying this and other trials, Attarwala concluded, "Drugs showing safety and efficacy in preclinical animal models may show very different pharmacological properties when administered to humans."52
+One had to have toes and fingers amputated as a result of gangrene.
+Studying this and other trials, Attarwala concluded, "Drugs showing safety and efficacy in preclinical animal models may show very different pharmacological properties when administered to humans."

 The opposite is also true: therapies that have not worked well in animals have sat useless on the shelf while patients have gone without life-saving treatment.
 For example, penicillin was first tested in rabbits in 1929, but as it had no apparent effect in this species, it was ignored for more than a decade - costing countless human lives.
-The first human clinical trials weren't conducted until the 1940s.53 Researchers later remarked on the good fortune that it was not first tested in guinea pigs, for whom the antibiotic is lethal.
+The first human clinical trials weren't conducted until the 1940s .53 Researchers later remarked on the good fortune that it was not first tested in guinea pigs, for whom the antibiotic is lethal.
 Had experimenters seen this result, penicillin may have never been tried in humans.54 ii.
 Employment and Economic Growth in the Technology Sector

 The market for human-based in vitro technology for biomedical research and testing is growing rapidly.
-Innovate UK estimates that "[t]he global market for cell based assays in drug discovery, safety, and toxicology will reach \$21.6 billion by 2018", with the global market for induced pluripotent stem cells "expected to reach \$2.9 billion in 2018, and the 3D cell culture market ... expected to grow to about \$2.2 billion in 2019".55
+A leading market research company estimates that "[t]he global market for cell-based assays should grow from \$20.1 billion in 2018 to \$32.7 billion by 2023",55 the "global induced pluripotent stem cells (iPSC) market should reach \$3.8 billion by 2024",56 and the 3D cell culture market "should reach \$3.9 billion by 2021".57 The market researchers also projected that the global regenerative medicine market will reach a volume of \$89.5 billion by 2025.58

-In the US, the Boston-based start-up Emulate, Inc, recently raised an additional \$36 million in financing to expand its organ-on-a-chip technology, which is currently being used by AstraZeneca, Roche, Merck, Johnson & Johnson, and others to predict the safety and efficacy of drug candidates more accurately.56
+In the US, the Boston-based start-up Emulate, Inc, recently raised an additional \$36 million in financing to expand its organ-on-a-chip technology, which is currently being used by AstraZeneca, Roche, Merck, Johnson & Johnson, and others to predict the safety and efficacy of drug candidates more accurately.59